Back to Case Studies

 Executive summary

-Shell Recharge operates one of the world’s largest electric vehicle charging networks, supporting enterprise fleet clients and individual consumers across multiple markets.
-When I joined as Principal Product Designer the team in Amsterdam, the customer support operation was in its inception and very inefficient.
-A 30-person team managing B2B and B2C queries across three tiers in Salesforce Lightning Console, with no routing logic and a “double call” problem.
+Shell Recharge operates one of the world’s largest electric vehicle charging networks, supporting enterprise fleet clients and individual consumers in multiple markets.
+When I joined as Principal Product Designer the team in Amsterdam, the customer support operation was in its inception and very inefficient (as highlighted to me).
+A 30-person team managing B2B and B2C queries across three tiers in Salesforce Lightning Console, with no routing logic and standardized information handling.
 Agents frequently had to contact customers a second time to collect information they had missed to capture during the initial call.

 The objective was to take care of the entire customer, technical, and financial support services.
 Eliminate reactive, labour-intensive support through automation, reducing resolution times, cutting cost-per-ticket, and rebuilding the support architecture around a single, streamlined channel.